Graph Quantum Magic Squares and Free Spectrahedra

 \subsection{Quantum Magic Squares}

-In the noncommutative setting, matrix entries are elements of a unital $C^*$-algebra.
-A natural generalization of classical magic squares is to consider block matrices whose entries are positive elements summing to the unit along each row and column.
-Throughout, we restrict to the case of $\operatorname{Mat}_s(\C)$.
+In the noncommutative setting, the entries of a magic square are elements of a unital \(C^*\)-algebra.
+A natural generalization of classical magic squares is to consider block matrices whose entries are positive elements such that the sum on each row and column equals the unit of the \(C^*\)-algebra.
+Throughout, we restrict to the case of \(\operatorname{Mat}_s(\C)\).